Turner-Engineering/autosa/README.md

 # Autosa

-Autosa is Tenco software used to automate data acquisition using a signal analyzer (AUTOmated Signal Analysis or AUTOmatic Signal Analyzer).
+Autosa is Tenco software used to automate data acquisition using a signal analyzer (Formed from Auto Signal Analyzer).
 The name is spelled exactly as "Autosa" and is read as a single word with a stress on the second syllable.

 ## Setup